Israeli-occupied territories

 The International Court of Justice (ICJ), the UN General Assembly, and the UN Security Council all regard Israel as the occupying power for the territories.
-UN Special Rapporteur Richard Falk called Israel's occupation "an affront to international law".
+In 2024, the ICJ ruled in an advisory opinion that Israel's occupation was illegal and called for Israel to end its "unlawful presence ... as rapidly as possible" and to make reparations to the people of the occupied territories.
+UN special rapporteur Richard Falk called Israel's occupation "an affront to international law".
 The Supreme Court of Israel has ruled that Israel is holding the West Bank under "belligerent occupation".
-According to the Sasson Report, the Supreme Court of Israel, with a variety of different justices sitting, has repeatedly stated for more than four decades that international law applies to Israel's presence in the West Bank.
 However, successive Israeli governments have preferred the term "disputed territories" in the case of the West Bank, and Israel likewise maintains that the West Bank is disputed territory.